 They’ve got a fairly limited selection, so if you opt for this brand, you could probably narrow the options down yourself pretty easily.
 Nevertheless, here are our picks for the best BioStar motherboards.

 The Z590 Valkyrie is a pretty straightforward gaming motherboard.
 It’s a standard ATX with support for 10th and 11th gen Intel processors.
 There’s no RGB, but a gold trim throughout still gives it a prestige look.

 It holds up to 128GB of DDR4, with speeds of 3200MHz unmodified, and up to 5000MHz when overclocked.

 There are three PCIe slots and three M.2 slots, allowing you to add a massive amount of graphics power and storage.

-In addition, the motherboard features plenty of connection options, including 7 USB, 1 USB-C, and one PS/2.
+In addition, the motherboard features plenty of connection options, including 7 USB ports, 1 USB-C, and one PS/2.
 Internet capability includes both wifi and a 2.5GB LAN port.
 And finally, it has both HDMI and Display Port and a full array of HD audio connectors.

 Biostar TB360-BTC D+